swax/NAISYS/apps/naisys/README.md

   - `ns-session` - Session management commands:
     - `ns-session wait <seconds>` - Pause execution for a set number of seconds
     - `ns-session trim <indexes>` - Remove prompts by index to save tokens (e.g., "1-5, 8")
-    - `ns-session compact "<note>"` - End session and start fresh with a note for the next session
+    - `ns-session compact` - Compact the context and restart the session with that
     - `ns-session complete "<result>"` - Mark task as complete and exit (for sub-agents: notifies lead agent)
 - NAISYS apps
   - `ns-mail` - A context friendly 'mail system' used for agent to agent communication